Get ready for the New Jersey State Econ Challenge ONLINE!

 - All participating teams will receive certificates of participation.

-- The top eight teams in each division from the National Semifinals will be selected to attend the National Finals in New York City on May 18-20, 2019.
-Teams will compete for top awards and honors in a three-day trip and celebration.
+- The top teams in each division from the National Semi-Finals will be selected to participate in the National Finals on May 22-24, 2021.
+Teams will compete online for top awards and honors.

 All high school students are eligible.
 No formal courses in economics are required.
 Any team of students interested in economics is encouraged to compete.
 Schools may enter multiple teams in their qualifying divisions.